-"But also we are compelled to advocate our homeland and care for a better future" (#20)
+'But also we are compelled to advocate our homeland and care for a better future' (#20)

-"Austria must be preserved for us as Austrians" (#3526)
+'Austria must be preserved for us as Austrians' (#3526)

-"Austria first" (#4010)
+'Austria first' (#4010)

-"Love for the home country is not a crime!!!
-But to watch how Austria is becoming destroyed is one ..." (#5318)
+'Love for the home country is not a crime!!!
+But to watch how Austria is becoming destroyed is one...' (#5318)

 Karl Marx (1867) introduced the concept of commodity fetishism.
-He describes the commodity as "strange" (163), "metaphysical" (163), "mystical" (164), and "mysterious" (164) entity that "transcends sensuousness" (163).
-The commodity "stands on its head" so that odd ideas about the nature of the commodity can emerge.
-As a consequence, the social relations between humans appear not "as direct social relations between persons in their work, but rather as material relations between persons and social relations between things" (166).
-"Grotesque ideas" (163) that naturalise forms of domination and exploitation are the result.
-Fetishistic thought is not limited to the economy, where the commodity, class, money, capital, etc. appear as natural, but also extends to the political world.
+He describes the commodity as a 'strange' (163), 'metaphysical' (163), 'mystical' (164), and 'mysterious' (164) entity that 'transcends sensuousness' (163).
+The commodity 'stands on its head' so that odd ideas about the nature of the commodity can emerge.
+As a consequence, the social relations between humans appear not 'as direct social relations between persons in their work, but rather as material relations between persons and social relations between things' (166).
+'Grotesque ideas' (163) that naturalize forms of domination and exploitation are the result.
+Fetishistic thought is not limited to the economy, where the commodity, class, money, capital, and so on appear as natural, but also extends to the political world.

-Nationalism is a form of political fetishism that presents a constructed national community as unitary, naturally grown, necessary, superior, and mythological by focusing on stressing a common culture, history, language, ethnicity, territory, etc. It tries to deflect attention from how class relations and power inequalities shape society.
-Nationalism tries "through a mythology of unity and identity, to project a 'common instinctual fate' (uniform social status) between bourgeois and proletarianized groups, eliding the reality of social distinction in differentiated class societies" (Woodley 2010: 17).
-Nationalism is an ideology that a) "divides the world into 'us' and 'them', 'friends' and 'foes', positing a homogeneous and fixed identity on either side and stressing the characteristics that differentiate 'us' from 'them" (Özkirimli 2010: 208), b) makes temporal claims to an authentic connection of national citizens and their common past as well as c) spatial claims to territory in the form of "the quest for a 'home" (Özkirimli 2010: 209).
+Nationalism is a form of political fetishism that presents a constructed national community as unitary, naturally grown, necessary, superior, and mythological by focusing on stressing a common culture, history, language, ethnicity, territory, and so on.
+It tries to deflect attention from how class relations and power inequalities shape society.
+Nationalism tries 'through a mythology of unity and identity, to project a 'common instinctual fate' (uniform social status) between bourgeois and proletarianized groups, eliding the reality of social distinction in differentiated class societies' (Woodley 2010, 17).
+Nationalism is an ideology that a) 'divides the world into 'us' and 'them', 'friends' and 'foes', positing a homogeneous and fixed identity on either side and stressing the characteristics that differentiate 'us' from 'them" (Özkirimli 2010, 208), b) makes temporal claims to an authentic connection of national citizens and their common past, as well as c) spatial claims to territory in the form of 'the quest for a "home" (Özkirimli 2010, 209).

-In 1993, the FPÖ conducted an anti-immigration referendum that was signed by 7.35 % of Austria's eligible voters.
-The referendum's title was "Austria first".
-One of its demands was to add a clause to the Austrian constitution stating that "Austria is not a country of immigration".
-In 2009, HC Strache published a rap song titled "Austria first" (Österreich zuerst).
-In 2011, the FPÖ titled its official party programme "Austria First" (FPÖ 2011).
+In 1993, the FPÖ conducted an anti-immigration referendum that was signed by 7.35% of Austria's eligible voters.
+The referendum's title was 'Austria first'.
+One of its demands was to add a clause to the Austrian constitution stating that 'Austria is not a country of immigration'.
+In 2009, HC Strache published a rap song titled 'Austria first' (Österreich zuerst).
+In 2011, the FPÖ titled its official party programme 'Austria First' (FPÖ 2011).